Randomized gradient-free methods in convex optimization: Full gradient approximation. Smooth case

-Typically in practice, \pd{when the floating point arithmetic is used,} we have a double precision $\tilde{\Delta} \simeq 1.1\cdot 10^{-16}$ (so $h$ should be smaller than $10^{-8}$), and with this precision, \pd{when calculating} $\partial f(x)/\partial x_i$, we have $\sqrt{d}\tilde{\Delta}$ error in the gradient, \pd{meaning that} we can solve \eqref{eq:problem} with accuracy $\varepsilon$ proportional to this error.
+Typically in practice, \pd{when the floating point arithmetic is used,} \gea{one has} a double precision $\tilde{\Delta} \simeq 1.1\cdot 10^{-16}$ (so $h$ should be smaller than $10^{-8}$), and with this precision, \pd{when calculating} $\partial f(x)/\partial x_i$, \gea{one has} $\sqrt{d}\tilde{\Delta}$ error in the gradient, \pd{meaning that} \gea{one can} solve \eqref{eq:problem} with accuracy $\varepsilon$ proportional to this error.
 A close result for large $n$ can be obtained by using the finite-difference approach with \pd{the change} $\tilde{\Delta}\to\Delta$.
-We describe this example to \pd{emphasise} the difference between the inexactness \pd{of the zeroth-order oracle} and the finite-precision inexactness.
+This example \gea{is described} to \pd{emphasise} the difference between the inexactness \pd{of the zeroth-order oracle} and the finite-precision inexactness.
 The last one is less restrictive and opens up opportunities to use more unconventional approaches for gradient approximation.

-\pd{We are now in a position} to describe the most simple way to build optimal gradient-free methods.
+\gea{Now, everything it ready for a description of} the most simple way to build optimal gradient-free methods.
 The basic observation here is as follows: optimal Nesterov's accelerated gradient method \cite{nesterov2018lectures} is robust \cite{gorbunov2019optimal,vasin2021stopping}.
-Starting from this gradient-based algorithm we can build an optimal gradient-free algorithm \cite{nemirovsky1983problem} by replacing the \pd{exact} gradient by its finite-difference \pd{approximation}. \pd{Such} gradient-free method, in general, is optimal \pd{in terms of the number of} oracle calls $O\left(d\sqrt{\frac{LR^2}{\varepsilon}}\right)$ and iteration complexity $O\left(\sqrt{\frac{LR^2}{\varepsilon}}\right)$, and close to optimal algorithms (but is sill not optimal) in terms of the maximum level of admissible noise \pd{with the bound} $\Delta \lesssim \varepsilon^{\frac{n+1}{n}}d^{-\frac{n+1}{2n}}$. \pd{The lower bound is not known}, but the best \pd{known result} $\Delta \lesssim \varepsilon^{\frac{n+2}{n+1}}d^{-\frac{1}{2}}$ requires more iterations or oracle calls, see Section~\ref{sec:non_smooth_l2} for $n=1$.
+Starting from this gradient-based algorithm \gea{one can} build an optimal gradient-free algorithm \cite{nemirovsky1983problem} by replacing the \pd{exact} gradient by its finite-difference \pd{approximation}. \pd{Such} gradient-free method, in general, is optimal \pd{in terms of the number of} oracle calls $O\left(d\sqrt{\frac{LR^2}{\varepsilon}}\right)$ and iteration complexity $O\left(\sqrt{\frac{LR^2}{\varepsilon}}\right)$, and close to optimal algorithms (but is sill not optimal) in terms of the maximum level of admissible noise \pd{with the bound} $\Delta \lesssim \varepsilon^{\frac{n+1}{n}}d^{-\frac{n+1}{2n}}$. \pd{The lower bound is not known}, but the best \pd{known result} $\Delta \lesssim \varepsilon^{\frac{n+2}{n+1}}d^{-\frac{1}{2}}$ requires more iterations or oracle calls, see Section~\ref{sec:non_smooth_l2} for $n=1$.